JoaTH-Team/Cruese-Engine/docs/Setup-Game.md

-# Setup Game (YO THIS PAGE STILL WORKING MAN!)
+# Setup Game
-For beginner work your game, go to the `mods` folder and do a little funni step down here:
+For beginner work your game, go to the `mods` folder and follow the steps down here:
-### Create a folder
+## Create a folder
-- For making game, go to the `mods` folder and create your folder first!, after that, go to your folder was create and create more 1 file name `meta.json`, in there you should open your `meta.json` file and paste this code:
+- For making game, go to the `mods` folder and create your folder first, or copy and paste the mod template!
+- after that, go to your folder was create and create a file named `meta.json`, in there you should open your `meta.json` file and paste this code:
 ```json
 {
 	"title": "Template",